-Under the Deferred Investment Plan, employees whose cash compensation (base salary and bonus) is greater than the annual IRS compensation limits for 401(k) plans (\$285,000 in 2020) can elect on an annual basis to defer up to 75% of base salary and 100% of bonus on a tax-deferred basis.
+Under the Deferred Investment Plan, by annual election, employees whose cash compensation (base salary and bonus) is greater than the annual IRS compensation limits for 401(k) plans (\$290,000 in 2021) are able to defer up to 75% of base salary and 100% of bonus on a tax-deferred basis.
 In addition, we make annual contributions to the Deferred Investment Plan accounts of eligible employees equal to 5% of the participant's annual cash compensation that is in excess of the annual IRS compensation limits for 401(k) plans.